How it feels to realize I've outlived Sylvia Plath

 I am so heartbroken to never know.

 Had she not taken her life, would Sylvia have changed the course of poetry?
 What would she have said of the many lives she would have lived in her later years, watching her children grow?
+What more could she have taught me?
+Taught us?
+What more could she have said?

 It is profoundly bittersweet to live past the age of someone I idolize.